sagardesd/ReflectionBox/README.md

 }
 ```

-Compile and run it in one command (from your host):
+Run it from your host:

 ```bash
 ./reflect hello.cc